grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### The _Grackle_ is exploded; the Gnat is sinking)

-The electric motor behind Hemi wound up to speed, and the sudden acceleration almost rolled him off his feet.
+The electric motor behind Hemi wound up, and the sudden acceleration almost rolled him off his feet.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Shakes lowered his head and tried to see up through the tiny viewport.
 Above the _Gnat_, the water was lighter.
 He saw a dark shadow pass through the light.

 "Blow the tanks!"
 Hemi yelled from the rear of the sub.